loribean/puppylove/README.md

 # ABOUT PUPPY LOVE

+Inspiration:
+Adopting a Singapore Special is pretty challenging process.
+Multiple barriers to entry as potential adoptees need to follow many accounts/adoption drives.
+Hard to find a perfect match.

 Description:

 Welcome to Puppy Love!
 A tinder style pet adoption web application that makes the process of adopting a dog and putting a dog up for adoption easier.